Stakeholder Storytellers

 Author: Elaine Nelson

 Elaine Nelson was directionless with an English degree in the late 90s and then: GODDAMN INTERNET.
-In her current gig, she wrangles content and content management systems, but her last job was Webmaster, so she's dabbled in all sorts of web work.
+In her current gig, she wrangles content and content management systems, but she's also been a Webmaster, so she's dabbled in all sorts of web work.
 She's an editor at The Interconnected, previously published in The Pastry Box, and once had a poem published in an anthology of GenX writing, when that was the big new thing.